MJKWoolnough/ics/README.md

 type ParamLanguage string
 ```

-Language is the language for text values
+ParamLanguage.

 #### func  NewLanguage

 ```go
 func NewLanguage(v ParamLanguage) *ParamLanguage
 ```
-NewLanguage returns a *ParamLanguage for ease of use with optional values
+NewLanguage returns a *ParamLanguage for ease of use with optional values.

 #### type ParamMember